 Physical – the medium

-I’ve been fascinated by the analog means of presenting a digital work for a long time.
-Programming a physical thing seems more expressive to me, more natural.
-It’s there – as a real, self-standing, complete piece of work, with its own body structure and soul.
-Understanding a medium is as important to me as the coding part.
+I’ve long been fascinated by the analog presentation of digital work.
+Programming a physical object feels more expressive and natural to me.
+It exists as a tangible, self-contained piece with its own structure and essence.
+For me, understanding the medium is just as important as the coding itself.

 The CTRL_DAT sculpture consists of a screen, a custom board, and a steel case.

-The screen is a mechanical flipdigits display produced by AlfaZeta, built out of 7-segment digits in a 7×4 grid.
-These types of screens are used for informational purposes, ie. at airports or at train stations, due to good visibility in strong light and low power consumption (energy is needed only to change a state).
+The screen is a mechanical flip-digit display produced by AlfaZeta, made up of 7-segment digits in a 7×4 grid.
+These screens are commonly used for informational purposes, such as at airports or train stations, due to their excellent visibility in strong light and low power consumption (energy is only required to change the state).

-The sound comes from the moving mechanical parts.
+The sound is generated by the moving mechanical parts.

-The custom PCB board, designed and assembled by Jakub Kirklewski, is a heart of the project, since it runs the operating algorithm.
-The board includes a microcontroller (Arduino Nano in this case), a power converter (24V to 5V), a RS485 signal converter and a RTC module (a clock).
-The size and the shape of the board was designed to fit the back of the display.
+The custom PCB board, designed and assembled by Jakub Kirklewski, is the heart of the project, running the operating algorithm.
+The board includes a microcontroller (an Arduino Nano in this case), a power converter (24V to 5V), an RS485 signal converter, and an RTC module (real-time clock).
+The size and the shape of the board were specifically designed to fit the back of the display.

 CTRL_DAT – custom PCB board by Jakub Kirklewski (project) CTRL_DAT – custom PCB board by Jakub Kirklewski CTRL_DAT – custom PCB board by Jakub Kirklewski

-The solid case is also a custom project, hand made out of black steel, and black powder coated – built by Fundacja Cumy (Blanka Byrwa and Paweł Gałązka).
-It has a central input for a power plug, and a switch button.
+The solid case is a custom project, handcrafted from black steel and coated with black powder.
+It was built by Fundacja Cumy (Blanka Byrwa and Paweł Gałązka).
+The case features a central input for a power plug and a switch button.

 CTRL_DAT – custom steel case production CTRL_DAT – custom steel case production CTRL_DAT – custom steel case production

-If you’re interested in getting one of the CTRL_DAT sculptures, please contact Kate Vass Galerie or visit the collection page on foundation app.
+If you’re interested in getting one of the CTRL_DAT artworks, please contact Kate Vass Galerie or visit the collection page on Foundation.

 Socials